ranfysvalle02/lightning-xor/README.md

 3. **Bayesian Optimization:** This is like using a map to find the treasure.
 It uses past results to guess where the best settings might be.

-**Tips for Tuning:**

-- **Start with reasonable values:** Don't just throw random numbers in there.
-Use what others have found works well.
-- **Use a validation set:** This is like a test kitchen to see if your recipe is any good.
-- **Be patient:** Tuning can take time.
-Don't get discouraged if it doesn't work right away.
-- **Consider automated tools:** There are tools that can do the tuning for you, so you can focus on other things.

 By carefully tuning these hyperparameters, you can help your model reach its full potential and perform better on your tasks.
 By playing with these levers you can turn a good model into a great one!

 ---